jimmygle/Chess-In-C/README.md

 # To Do

-* Add logic that ensures movement is current team's piece
-* Add logic that ensures movement is within bounds of board
+* Add automated testing capabilities
 * Add logic that ensures movement is valid for each respective piece
 * Add collision detection and capturing of opponent pieces
 * Add logic for check and checkmate

-# Big Maybes
+# Ideas

 * Rudimentary visual representation of the board that's not simply Chess notation in a table
 * Basic AI (to experiment with algorithm development)